PrestaShop vs Snipcart: Full E-Commerce Platforms ReviewMarch 06, 2020

 What is PrestaShop?

-A free, PHP open source e-commerce solution.
-That's what PrestaShop is.
+It's a free, PHP open source e-commerce solution.
 It was launched in 2005, in Paris, France.
 Today, hundreds of thousands of merchants use it to run their e-commerce.
-While it required developers to host the software themselves at first, it also offers a hosted version through a close partnership with 1&1.
+While it required developers to host the software themselves at first, it also offers hosted versions through partnerships.
 PrestaShop also runs an extensive, paid addons marketplace filled with modules, themes & services.

 PrestaShop could be called an "all-in-one" solution: it acts as a site-builder, shopping cart, and e-commerce back-office.